fimmind/dotmake/README.md

 When your Linux configuration files (aka. dotfiles) get comparatively large, you may realize that you need something that will help you automatically install them to a new system.
-At first this might be something as simple a small script (or a Makefile) that creates soft links and, for example, installs the necessary packages.
-But the more configuration is added to your dotfiles directory, the larger this script becomes alarge nd at some point may end up in a complete mess (this is what happened to me, personally.)
+At first this might be something as simple as a small script (or a Makefile) that creates soft links and, for example, installs the necessary packages.
+But the more configuration is added to your dotfiles directory, the larger this script becomes and for this reason at some point it may end up in a complete mess (this is what happened to me, personally.)
 Here is when `dotmake` is meant to help you.

 It provides a convenient way of splitting your configuration into separate pieces (called `rules`, just like in Makefile) in order to keep everything